Aboriginal and Torres Strait Islander people are warned that this website may contain images and voices of deceased persons.

 Some campaigns fought for better living and working conditions for Cockburn residents.
 For example, in the early 1900s the Jandakot Railway League campaigned for a new railway line to the area and, 100 years later, local market gardener Tony Galati fought against restrictions imposed by the Potato Marketing Board.

-ImImage of crowd at Jandakot Agricultural Show
+A crowd gathered at the 1902 Jandakot Agricultural Show

 Other protests were inspired by a desire to protect the local community, and Australians more generally, from external forces.
 For instance, in the 1980s, many people supported anti-nuclear protests.
 Four hundred women from all over Australia, who were concerned at the growing US military presence in Cockburn Sound camped outside the gates of HMAS Stirling for the 1984 Cockburn Sound Women’s Peace Camp.